 If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.

-Electronic Image Stabilization (EIS) can be used in environments where the product is mounted in an exposed location and subject to vibrations, for example, wind or passing traffic.
+Image stabilization is suitable in environments where the product is mounted in an exposed location where vibrations can occur, for example, due to wind or passing traffic.

-EIS makes the image smoother, steadier and less blurry.
+The feature makes the image smoother, steadier, and less blurry.
 It also reduces the file size of the compressed image and lowers the bitrate of the video stream.

 Note